Showcases

 Step 8.
 Configuring a mixed wired/wireless network

 Step 9.
-Leaving some parts of the network unconfigured
+Leaving some part of the network unconfigured

 Step 10.
 Configuring a completely wireless network